 Think About Shift Planning Strategies

 After you hire new employees, be smart about shift planning!
 You want to place these newbies with the employees that are great at training and that are exemplary models for your ideal restaurant culture.
+Take your internal communications a step further and ultilize an online logbook to keep staff communication organized and easily accessible.
 If you still have some bad apples that are rebuking your culture, try to keep them away from new employees as much as possible.
 To get your birds of a feather to flock together, you have to actually put the great birds together!
 This is much easier to manage with an employee scheduling software.